Pre-colonial Timor: Trade with China

 Timor is mentioned in the 13th-century Chinese Zhu Fan Zhi, where it is called Ti-wu and is noted for its sandalwood.
 It is called Ti-men in the History of Song of 1345.
 Writing toward 1350, Wang Dayuan refers to a Ku-li Ti-men, which is a corruption of Giri Timor, meaning island of Timor.
 Giri from "mountain" in Sanskrit, thus "mountainous island of Timor".

 Trade with the Philippines

-Filipinos, known as Luções among Portuguese sailors, were recorded to have visited and settled in East Timor before Spanish colonization of the Philippines.
+Filipinos, known as Luções among Portuguese sailors, were recorded to have visited and settled in East Timor before Spanish colonisation of the Philippines.
 The Magellan expedition recorded that when they anchored on the island, they witnessed Luções merchants who traded Philippine gold for East Timorese sandalwood.

-European colonization and Christianization (16th century onward)
+European colonisation and Christianisation (16th century onward)

 Beginning in the early 16th century, European colonialists—the Dutch in the island's west, and Portuguese in the east—would divide the island, isolating the East Timorese from the histories of the surrounding archipelago.